-- As of March 16, 2021, the City of Pullman has a potential litigation item, related to the access easement for property purchased for the Airport Runway Realignment Project, for which management does not know the probability of the outcome.
-Therefore, there is no known or estimable amount of loss related to this potential litigation recorded in the financial statements. - The City participates in a number of federal-and state-assisted programs.
+1. The City participates in a number of federal-and state-assisted programs.
 These grants are subject to audit by the grantors or their representatives.
 Such audits could result in requests for reimbursement to grantor agencies for expenditures disallowed under the terms of the grants.
 City management believes that such disallowances, if any, will be immaterial.

-3. On July 22, 2014, resolution R-70-14 was passed by Council authorizing the execution of a Joint Operating Agreement for the Pullman-Moscow Regional Airport.
+2. On July 22, 2014, resolution R-70-14 was passed by Council authorizing the execution of a Joint Operating Agreement for the Pullman-Moscow Regional Airport.
 The agreement solidifies Pullman and Moscow as equal and joint partners in the operation of the airport, with all related rights and responsibilities, including financial.
 Approval and execution of the agreement by both Pullman and Moscow will qualify the Pullman-Moscow Regional Airport for Federal Aviation Administration (FAA) grants.
 The Pullman-Moscow Regional Airport is requesting a FAA grant for the runway realignment, which will require an estimated local matching fund of \$6,250,000.
 The City of Pullman is committed to their one-half share of approximately \$3,125,000 over six years to provide for grant match funds.
 This exposure is expected to be reduced by fundraising efforts.
 On July 21, 2015, resolution R-56-15 was passed by Council authorizing a \$2,500,000 restricted donation of local match funds for the Pullman-Moscow Regional Airport Runway Realignment Project.
-As of December 31, 2021, total donations received for this project was \$10,700,000.
-As of December 31, 2021, the City of Pullman has funded \$2,500,000 for this commitment.
+As of December 31, 2023, total donations received for this project was \$10,700,000.
+As of December 31, 2023, the City of Pullman has funded \$2,500,000 for this commitment.